 In September 2014, the MTB model was identified by Home Visiting Evidence of Effectiveness (HomVEE) review as an “evidence-based early childhood home visiting service delivery model.”
 The criteria for this designation were established by the Department of Health and Human Services (DHHS).
 MTB is one of 19 home visiting models nationwide with this designation, making it eligible for implementation via state funds through the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program, established through the Patient Protection and Affordable Care Act.

 The clinical model is described in detail in the MTB Treatment Manual, which is provided to implementing agencies along with a Replication Operations Manual.
-The model is also covered in depth through the Introductory Training Institute offered annually in the summer on the Yale campus and focused on lessons learned from the innovative clinical practice of the MTB program and implementation of the clinical model.
+Intensive training in the model is also required as part of MTB implementation.